GateNLP/gateplugin-LearningFramework/LF_TrainTopicModel.md

 The algorithm has no init parameters and the following run-time parameters:

 * `algorithmParameters` (String, default: none) - algorithm specific parameters, see below
-* `applyAfterTraining` (Boolean, default: false) - (NOT YET IMPLEMENTED) if this is true, and if the algorithm is `MalletLDA_CLUS_MR` and the PR is the only duplicate and the corpus contains all training documents, then the model will get applied to the original documents/instances in the training set.
+* `applyAfterTraining` (Boolean, default: false) - if this is true, and if the algorithm is `MalletLDA_CLUS_MR` and the PR is the only duplicate and the corpus contains all training documents, then the model will get applied to the original documents/instances in the training set.
 * `dataDirectory`- (file URL, default: none) Where to save the model, required
 * `inputASName` - (String, default: empty meaning the default annotation set) Input annotation set containing the instance and token annotations
 * `instanceType` (String, default: empty, meaning the whole document) - annotation type to use as "instance", i.e. as document.
 If not specified, the whole document is used